1. Is the Mountain Ride good for beginner riders?

 4. What if I plan to bring an RV, trailer or pop-up camper?

 If you are planning on brining your personal camper, trailer or RV, you must indicate that when registering.
 Water, sewer and electricity is not provided so you must come self-contained.
 You may use a generator during the hours of 7am to 10pm.
 All generators must be off from 10pm to 6:59am.
+If you need water, sewer, electricity or want to run your generator all night, you can check out one of the local campgrounds listed on our Accommodations Page.

 5. What food does CNC provide at the Rest Stops?